 Scoring the candidate

-Once you've reviewed the resume and found all the relevant experience, you'll need to submit a formal review and score.
-There will be a Google Form for the role that you'll fill this information into, and you'll score according to the scoring guide (see crediting plans, above, for details
+Once you’ve reviewed the resume and found all the relevant experience, you’ll need to submit a formal review and score.
+The TTS Talent team will provide a Google Form for the role that you’ll fill this information into.

 Follow OPM’s guide to reference checking, which is excellent.
 See specifically the questions for references on page 5.

 Some specific notes for our positions: